 The Manager has established internal control procedures to ensure that all Interested Person Transactions are undertaken on an arm’s length basis and on normal commercial terms, which are generally no more favourable than those extended to unrelated third parties, and are not prejudicial to the interests of CICT and Unitholders.
 In respect of such transactions, the Manager would have to demonstrate to the AC that such transactions are undertaken on normal commercial terms and are not prejudicial to the interests of CICT and Unitholders which may include obtaining (where practicable) third party quotations or obtaining valuations from independent valuers (in accordance with applicable provisions of the Listing Manual and the Property Funds Appendix).
 The internal control procedures also ensure compliance with Chapter 9 of the Listing Manual and the Property Funds Appendix.

-In particular, the procedures in place with effect from 1 January 2021 include the following:
+In particular, the procedures in place include the following:

 The Manager’s internal control procedures are intended to ensure that Interested Person Transactions are conducted at arm’s length, on normal commercial terms and are not prejudicial to CICT and Unitholders’ interests.

 The Manager maintains a register to record all Interested Person Transactions which are entered into by CICT (and the basis on which they are entered into, including the quotations obtained to support such basis).
-All Interested Person Transactions are subject to regular periodic reviews by the AC, which in turn obtains advice from CL IA, to ascertain that the guidelines and procedures established to monitor Interested Person Transactions, including the relevant provisions of the Listing Manual and the Property Funds Appendix, as well as any other guidelines which may from time to time be prescribed by the SGX-ST, MAS or other relevant authorities, have been complied with.
+All Interested Person Transactions of S$100,000 and above are subject to regular periodic reviews by the AC, which in turn obtains advice from CLI IA, to ascertain that the guidelines and procedures established to monitor Interested Person Transactions, including the relevant provisions of the Listing Manual and the Property Funds Appendix, as well as any other guidelines which may from time to time be prescribed by the SGX-ST, MAS or other relevant authorities, have been complied with.
 The review includes an examination of the nature of the transaction and its supporting documents or such other information deemed necessary by the AC.
 If a member of the AC has an interest in a transaction, he or she is to abstain from participating in the review and approval process in relation to that transaction.
-In addition, the Trustee also reviews such audit reports to ascertain that the Listing Manual and the Property Funds Appendix have been complied with.

-Details of all Interested Person Transactions (equal to or exceeding S$100,000 each in value) entered into by CICT in FY 2020 are disclosed on pages 298 to 299 of this Annual Report.
+Details of all Interested Person Transactions (equal to or exceeding S$100,000 each in value) entered into by CICT in FY 2022 are disclosed on pages 272 to 273 of Annual Report 2022.

 The following principles and procedures have been established to deal with potential conflicts of interest which the Manager (including its Directors, key management personnel and employees) may encounter in managing CICT: